Hello Grief, I’m Here: How to Grieve the Unfulfilled Promises of Diet Culture

-How they’ve manipulated food and tried to control their eating and their bodies.
+And how they’ve manipulated food and tried to control their eating and their bodies.

-We meet grief.
+And they meet grief.

 We meet the grief around all the life we’ve not been present for because of the obsessional focus on food and our bodies.